Last Updated September 24, 2023

 While these purported benefits sound encouraging, it must be stressed that tesamorelin’s sole use it to treat lipodystrophy.
 Research into tesamorelin’s other benefits is lacking and this may merit further investigation.

-Is Tesamorelin legal?
+Is Tesamorelin Legal?

 The above benefits may be of interest to researchers, but is tesamorelin legal?